Pokhara-to-Sikles-Village-Trip-Feature-Image

 Itinerary for Sikles Village

-The Sikles village trek can be done in two to six days, depending on how fast you and your group hike.
+The Sikles village trek can be done in three to six days, depending on how fast you and your group hike.
 The distance to the Sikles Village from Pokhara is below 20 KM.

 However, getting there can take some time due to the difficult road conditions.
 Now, if you are not from Nepal, you must apply for a Nepali visa and travel to Kathmandu.